 Sally Port.
-A 60-square foot sally port should be provided as a security entrance into the segregation housing facility.
-The outer door is operated by the control center based on both audio intercom recognition and visual recognition through the use of closed circuit.
-The inner sally port is opened manually by a segregation unit officer or remotely by the control center officer.
+A 60-square-foot sally port should be provided as a security entrance into the segregation housing facility.
+The outer door is operated The officers' station in the segregation unit should have a clear view of all major circulation areas including the sally port and outdoor recreation. by the control center based on both audio intercom recognition and visual recognition through the use of closed circuit television.
+The inner sally port door is opened manually by a segregation unit officer or remotely by the control center officer.
+Office.

-- Office.
 An office of approximately 120 square feet should be provided for the correctional officers, situated to provide a clear view of the sally port and major circulation within the building.
-If possible, it should have a good view of the outdoor recreation yard as well. - Individual Rooms.
-For a facility of up to 500 inmates, a unit containing approximately 20 rooms for administrative segregation and 100 rooms for disciplinary detention is often sufficient.
-The rooms should be high security construction (see Building Security) and have at least 80 square feet to meet ACA Standards.
-All rooms should be equipped with security light fixtures and ground-fault-interrupter electrical outlets, and most should be equipped with security toilet fixtures.
-Ideally, all
+If possible, it should also have a good view of the outdoor recreation yard.
+Individual Rooms.
+For a facility of up to 500 inmates, a unit containing approximately 20 rooms for administrative segregation and 10 rooms for disciplinary detention is often sufficient.
+The rooms should be secure (see Building Security) and have at least 80 square feet to meet ACA standards.
+All rooms should be equipped with security light fixtures and ground-fault-interrupter electrical gutlets, and most should be equipped with security toilet fixtures.
+Ideally, all rooms should be located on one level, although sometimes each wing is designed as a split-level, tow-tiered scheme.
+Multi-use Rooms.
+Two rooms, of approximately 150 square feet each, should be located near the front of the building to serve as multi-use space.
+Hearing Room.
+A centrally located hearing room of about 250 square feet serves the administrative segregation population and provides another multi-use room for either population.
+Counseling/Interview Room.
+A room of approximately 100 square feet should be provided to enable program and other staff to talk with inmates privately.
+This room should